Using e-system to develop and manage PGDs

 There is nothing in PGD legislation or guidance which states that hard copies of individual practitioner agreements or practitioner lists must be used.

-Organisations may have electronic systems in place to receive, accept and record evidence and a declaration of competency from an individual practitioner.
+Organisations may have electronic systems in place to receive, accept and record evidence and a declaration of competency from an individual practitioner and to record their authorisation.

 The practitioner is responsible for ensuring that they have a copy of the authorised PGD and a record of their individual authorisation, whatever format that takes, before practicing under the PGD.